 - [Options], [AutoGroups] sets whether the console will automatically create groups from the fixtures you patch.
 If Enabled, a group is created for all fixtures of the same type, and another if you patch a quantity of fixtures. - To show the DMX address for fixtures, press <View/Open> then <Patch>.
 To show patch details for a single fixture press <View/Open> then the fixture select button.
 On touch buttons the DMX address is displayed on the top right of the button in the format {DMX line}.{Address} (this display can be disabled using the context menu). - If a patch goes over the capacity of a DMX line, the console will patch at the beginning of the next line.
-For example if you try to patch a Mac500 at channel 1.510, it will actually be patched at 2.1.
+For example if you try to patch a moving head fixture at channel 1.510, it will actually be patched at 2.1. - The console will show a picture of the fixture you select in the prompt area to help you check you have got the right one (if provided in the fixture personality; some fixtures do not include this information)